5 Ways to Prep Your Ski Rental Property for the Coming Season

 Take the time to contact local officials in your property’s area to see what they recommend storing in the emergency kit.
 Also, create a “cheat sheet” of local numbers your guests would need to know in case of an emergency.

-Hiring a property management company will relieve you of most of this stress, but as the property owner, you must stay on top of your records as closely as possible.
+Hiring a property management company will relieve you of some of this stress, but as the property owner, you must stay as involved as possible.